| Blog |

 • Promoting work-life balance: particularly families with working parents and single parents will be relieved (BMBF).

-• Cooperation and diversity in education: Through cooperation with sports clubs, music schools and cultural centres, all-day schooling offers children opportunities that they would often not have at home.
+• Cooperation and diversity in education: Through cooperation with sports clubs, music schools and cultural centres, full-day schooling offers children opportunities that they would often not have at home.
 It allows them to discover new talents, experience community and benefit from a broader range of educational opportunities – regardless of their family background (BMBF).

 • Educational equity through individual support: Pupils from educationally disadvantaged backgrounds make greater use of opportunities and benefit more from them (DIW Berlin).